rowland007/Cyber-Playbook/docs/organizational/incident-response.md

 The CrowdStrike IR Tracker itself is not a panacea to cure all ills of the IR process, but rather a tool that, if used correctly, can greatly increase efficiency of collaboration between individuals and teams.
 Like all tools, it must be used correctly, and one of the key tenets of the CrowdStrike IR teams is our “tracker hygiene.”
 We know that if the CrowdStrike IR Tracker is not maintained then the results are going to be poor.
 The tracker gives back, but it can only give back from the effort that is put into it by ALL team members, ALL of the time.
 Maintaining the tracker for the incident takes work and discipline, but it is our belief that it is very much worth the effort.

-CrowdStrike is sharing the [CrowdStrike Incident Response Tracker Template](../static/docs/CrowdStrike-Incident-Response-Tracker-Template.xlsx) to give the DFIR community a starting point for collecting and recording incident artifacts in a consolidated and organized fashion.
+CrowdStrike is sharing the [CrowdStrike Incident Response Tracker Template](../static/docs/CrowdStrike-Incident-Response-Tracker-Template.xlsx) :material-microsoft-excel: to give the DFIR community a starting point for collecting and recording incident artifacts in a consolidated and organized fashion.
 It is our hope that this resource is a useful baseline for building upon within your own organization, or when an IR tracker is needed on short notice.

 ??? cite "Link to Source"